AR2000AR/openComputers_codes/pm_get/README.md

 The repository owner if free to structure it however they want.
 The only restriction is that the manifest file `manifest` is placed in the repository's root folder.

 ### Manifest file :
 The manifest file is a aggregation of the packages's manifest files in a table.
-Inside each package's manifest is added a extra field.
+Inside each package's manifest is added a extra field that point to the package file.
 See [manifest](../packages/manifest) for a example.\
 Example :
 ```
 {